nihilok/SmartHomeApp/README.md

 ###### Recent changes:

 - Split camera and temperature functionality
-- Heating 30 mins advance function
+- Heating advance override function
+- New front end app for heating only

 ### Installation: